Cedar Crest College Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Cedar Crest is ranked #873 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+College Factual ranked Cedar Crest as #873 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.

 Cedar Crest also holds the #83 spot on the Best Colleges in Pennsylvania ranking.

 Is It Hard to Get Into Cedar Crest?